-A new Apex Legends season means a new playable character.
-The battle royale officially welcomed its 18th legend to the game today with the launch of season 10, Emergence.
-Seer, the Ambush Artist, offers fans a new recon-style of play and a host of flashy abilities.
+Apex Legends officially welcomed its 18th legend to the game with the launch of season 10, Emergence.
+Seer, the Ambush Artist, offered fans a new recon-style of play and a host of flashy abilities.

-Seer tracks his enemies’ heartbeats and uses a fleet of micro-drones to his advantage to scout out their locations.
-He can interrupt enemies’ actions with his tactical and his ultimate serves as a way for teams to control an area during a gunfight.
+Seer players track enemies’ heartbeats and use his fleet of micro-drones to scout out their locations.
+Seer can interrupt enemies’ actions with his tactical, and his ultimate serves as a way for teams to control an area during a gunfight.

 Here’s how to play Seer in Apex.

 Seer can hear and visualize the heartbeats of enemies within a 75-meter distance when aiming down sights.
 This passive also works even if Seer doesn’t have a weapon equipped.

 Seer’s heartbeat sensor will trigger every 1.25 seconds.
 The August nerf to Seer made his passive slightly less valuable before the start of an engagement by increasing its timer to every 1.75 seconds on targets with full health.
 The ability shows enemies further than 75 meters as a blue spike.
 The nerf made it harder to detect those enemies and also reduced Seer’s field of view when using Heart Seeker.
 Despite the nerfs, Heart Seeker is still a powerful fundamental part of Seer’s kit.

 - This ability can be toggled on and off, like Gibraltar’s gun shield